This website is best viewed on a PC.

 *Canned food can cause tooth decay over time*

-Note: We only use their dog food and occasionally small pieces of raw cauliflower, for training and treats.
+Note: For training we will use their dog food, Cloud Star Tricky Trainers Crunchy Liver Flavor Treats, and occasionally small pieces of raw or steamed cauliflower.
 No table scraps.
-Ice cubes are a favorite treat too, they all come running when they hear that ice maker!
+Ice cubes are a favorite treat too they all come running when they hear that ice maker!
 See our blog on "Dangerous Treats".

-Pictured Above On the Bag We Feed Our Large Breed Puppies-
+Pictured Below On the Bag We Feed Our Puppies

 Nutritional Adequacy Statement